Jump the navigation

 • Do not engage in risky activities such as excessive drinking, involvement with illegal drugs, hitchhiking or exchanging money on the black market.

-• Before swimming, students should make sure the body of water they plan to swim in is safe.
+• Do not swim alone.
+Before swimming, students should make sure the body of water they plan to swim in is safe.
 In the developing world in particular, water that may look fine could be severely polluted or contain the parasites that cause the disease Schistosomiasis.
+Before swimming in the ocean, make sure it is a safe area to swim in without a strong undertow or rip tide.

 • While programs try to screen host families and other student accommodations carefully, problems can arise.
 If a student feels their housing situation is at all unsafe, they should discuss your concerns with the program staff immediately.